unixneo/discourse-selfish-seo-layout-changes/README.md

 - Changes the powered-by link to point to our legacy site instead of Discourse (selfishly).

+### meta tags

+- Strips newlines and excessive white space from meta description.

 ## TODO

 - Add Discourse site settings to:
-  - Turn on and off this plugin/
+  - Turn on and off this plugin.
   - Add custom google-site-verification value.
-  - Site settings to enable / disable each layout change.
+  - Site settings to enable and disable each layout change.